felipemartinezs/CarND-Extended-Kalman-Filter-Project/README.md

 # Extended Kalman Filter Project
 Self-Driving Car Engineer Nanodegree Program

 This project consists of implementing the extended Kalman filter in C ++.
-You should provide simulated radar and lidar measurements that detect a bicycle moving around your vehicle.
+You should provide simulated RADAR and LIDAR measurements that detect a bicycle moving around your vehicle.
 It will use a Kalman filter, lidar measurements, and radar measurements to track the bike's position and speed.

-Will identify Lidar measurements with red circles and radar measurements with blue circles with an arrow pointing in the direction of the observed angle.
+Will identify LIDAR measurements with red circles and RADAR measurements with blue circles with an arrow pointing in the direction of the observed angle.
 The estimation markers are green triangles.

 <br>